-A faculty member who receives an Overall performance rating of a 2 or 1 is required to submit an improvement plan.
+A faculty member who receives an Overall performance rating of a "falls short of expectations for rank" or "falls far short of expectations for rank" is required to submit an improvement plan.

-For purposes of Cumulative Performance, an Overall performance of 2 is consistent with "Needs Improvement for Rank" in UT Board of Trustees Policy.
+For purposes of Cumulative Performance, an Overall performance of "falls short of expectations for rank" is consistent with "Needs Improvement for Rank" in UT Board of Trustees Policy.

-An evaluation rating of 1 is consistent with "Unsatisfactory for Rank" in the same document.
+An evaluation rating of "falls far short of expectations for rank" is consistent with "Unsatisfactory for Rank" in the same document.